Risks

 Managing reputational risk

-If a company is associated with unacceptable behaviour, the suppliers or vendors may choose to change contractual relationships and it could impact shareholders value.
-For management purposes the objective is to predict the mindset of the public opinion.
+Reputational risk is a key element in tax risk management, as it considers individual tax risk and how it may influence positions in other areas, negatively or positively.
+If a company is associated with unacceptable behavior, suppliers or vendors may choose to change contractual relationships, which could impact shareholders' value.
+Management's objective is to predict the mindset of the public opinion.

-Some key question to ask
+Some key questions to ask

 - How do you communicate risks?